MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 Email templates are a fast and easy way to send consistent, professional, preformatted email messages to your customers.
 To create email templates, the legacy email template editor is available by default.
 However, the enhanced email template editor is displayed as a choice if it is enabled by your administrator.

 > [!NOTE]
-> The enhanced email template editor option is enabled out of the box as an early access feature Dynamics 365 Customer Service.
+> The enhanced email template editor option is enabled out of the box as an early access feature in  Dynamics 365 Customer Service.

 You can create email templates by using one of the following options:
 - **Start with a blank template**: Create a template from scratch.
 The editor that's displayed depends on wether the enhanced email template editor option is enabled.